anushri-sharma/Google-IT-Support-Certificate/Course 3 -Operating Systems and You: Becoming a Power User/Module 5 -  Process Management/README.md

 **Environment**: Whatever seings or variables a child process inherits from the parent’s process

-Multilingual user interface: Interface that oers and support dierent languages
+**Multilingual user interface**: Interface that oers and support dierent languages

 Processes: Help the computer run programs